oracle/truffleruby/README.md

 ## Current Status

 TruffleRuby is progressing fast but is currently probably not ready for you to try running your full Ruby application on.
-Support for critical C extensions such as OpenSSL and Nokogiri is missing.

 TruffleRuby is ready for experimentation and curious end-users to try on their gems and smaller applications.